ballerina-attic/ballerina-awslambda-deployment/README.md

 - [Observability](#observability)

 ## What you’ll build
 In this guide, you will build a Ballerina based AWS Lambda function which listens to events from a specific S3 bucket in order to detect new object creation.
-This bucket is used to upload images by various sources, and the job of the lambda is to check if the images are text documents, and if so, extract the text from the document, and send an email with the extracted test to the administrator.
+This bucket is used to upload images by various sources, and the job of the lambda is to check if the images have any text, and if so, extract the text from the document, and send an email with the extracted text to the administrator.

 ![Ballerina AWS Lambda Deployment](images/ballerina-aws-lambda.svg "Ballerina AWS Lambda Deployment")